Skip to content

 .venv\Scripts\activate

-Install the package in editable mode with test dependencies:
+Install the package in editable mode with test and documentation dependencies:

 Start the BaSyx test environment (if needed):